graememcc/funkierJS/docs/markdown/byCategory.md

 Throws a TypeError if p is not a function of arity 1, or if the second argument is not an array or string.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `some` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     funkierJS.some(odd, [2, 4, 5, 6]; // => true
 ***